|

 Green, Richard Lancelyn, and John Michael Gibson.
 A Bibliography of A. Conan Doyle.
 First revised edition.
 New York: Hudson House, 2000.
 The definitive Conan Doyle bibliography recounts the relevant publication history on pages 129-131 and 716.

 The Hound of the Baskervilles: Chapter XI by Arthur Conan Doyle.
 BSI Manuscript Series general editor Leslie S. Klinger.
 New York: The Baker Street Irregulars in cooperation with the New York Public Library—Berg Collection, 2001.
 Part of the Baker Street Irregulars Manuscript Series.
 This volume includes a facsimile of Chapter 11 of the manuscript, a transcription of the material, and related essays.
-Available at the Baker Street Journal website.
+Details at the Baker Street Irregulars website.

 Stock, Randall.
 "Conan Doyle Manuscripts: A Checklist of Facsimiles of the Sherlock Holmes Stories."
 Privately published, 2007, <http://www.bestofsherlock.com/ref/rfmsalph.htm> (5/1/09).